Have a great idea for an event? Are you part of an organization that delivers a positive contribution to the community?

 Sponsorship - requests for City financial sponsorship.
 Include package outlining all benefits of sponsorship.

-The deadline for the 2018 Grant Applications is Thursday, November 30, 2017.
+The deadline for the 2018 Grant Applications was Thursday, November 30, 2017.
 Grant applications submitted after the grant deadline are classified as Extraordinary Grants.

 Any grant funds remaining after Council has reviewed and approved requests received by the November 30, 2017 deadline may be reserved by Council for Extraordinary Grant requests.
 Organizations may submit applications during the year for unplanned events or support using the Extraordinary Grant application Form.
 Once the Extraordinary Grant account has been depleted, no further grant requests will be considered.
 Click here to start your extraordinary grant application.